theomyway/Ai_Fall_2021/README.md

 <img width="713" alt="s5" src="https://user-images.githubusercontent.com/91969204/147763104-c5325275-83a0-4719-a1e7-a9bf7a1e0c4c.PNG">

+**Note:**

-Note: Omar's goals and contribution is to train 3 scikit identifies with normalization
+-Omar's goals and contribution is to train 3 scikit identifies with normalization

-      Hamza's contribution and goal is to train 3 scikit identifies without normalization
+-Hamza's contribution and goal is to train 3 scikit identifies without normalization

 ********************************PROJECT REPORT:********************************